hendrasutanto/confluent-cloud-setup-guide/README.md

 # Overview

-This Confluent Cloud setup guide will help you to setup a base cluster in your Confluent Cloud account.
+This Confluent Cloud setup guide will help you to set up a base cluster in your Confluent Cloud account.

 ![image](architecture-diagram.png)